 Many chemicals routinely used in laboratories present a significant health risk when handled improperly.
-The Swiss physician Paracelsus (1493-1541) is known as "the father of toxicology."
-Paracelsus is famous for his quote, "What is it that is not poison?
-All things are poison and nothing is without poison.
-It is the dose alone that makes a thing not a poison".
-In that same spirit, trained laboratory personnel are encouraged to reduce personal risk by minimizing exposure to hazardous chemicals and by eliminating unsafe work practices in the laboratory.
+Trained laboratory personnel are encouraged to reduce personal risk by minimizing exposure to hazardous chemicals and by eliminating unsafe work practices in the laboratory.
 Routes of exposure to hazardous materials include contact with skin and eyes, inhalation, ingestion, and injection.